laurenaceae/tif_to_gif/README.md

 - `gtools` - Required to import specific files (gtools::mixedsort)
 - `here` - Useful for specifying file locations relative to Rproj
 - `purrr` - Useful for running the function for more than one species/prefix at a time (purrr:pmap)
+- `RColorBrewer` - Provides color palettes compatible with the function

 Author: Lauren Harris